 Early modern Europe: society and culture c.1500-1780

 The early modern period from 1500 to 1780 is a fascinating historical period to study.
 Beginning with the upheavals of the Reformation and ending with the Enlightenment, this was a time of fundamental social, religious and cultural change.
 Yet, alongside the era’s many social developments, you will discover the persistence of some medieval customs and ideas.
-This module explores this balance of change and continuity through a variety of sources, from manuscript and printed documents such as diaries, pamphlets, legal records and ballads, to the images and objects that early modern people produced and used in their everyday life.
+This module explores this balance of change and continuity through a variety of sources, from manuscript and printed documents such as diaries, pamphlets, legal records and ballads to the images and objects that early modern people produced and used in their everyday life.

 What you will study

 In 1500, the old order of the feudal system was still firmly in place over large parts of Europe and the Catholic Church held huge power and authority over many aspects of life.
 Yet new ideas about learning associated with the Renaissance were spreading across Europe.
-By 1780, Enlightenment ideas of a greater political accountability were taking hold and some hierarchies questioned.
+By 1780, Enlightenment ideas of a greater political accountability were taking hold, and some hierarchies questioned.
 Towns and cities were playing a growing role in culture, politics and economy, and society had become more mobile and diverse – all before the transformations brought about by the French Revolution and the Industrial Revolution at the end of the eighteenth century.

 This module takes the approach of social and cultural history, focusing in particular on everyday life.
 Even major events such as the Reformation are studied mainly through their effects on people and communities.
 To help you get to grips with this rich history, the module is driven by an expanding scope of study, from individuals to communities to states.
 While the main focus is on Europe rather than the wider world, you'll be studying human diversity and in particular Black people and religious minorities, Muslims and Jews, who lived in Europe.
-You will explore why and how they travelled, what occupations they took up and how they integrated into, or were excluded from, communities and society.
+You will explore why and how they travelled, what occupations they took up and how they integrated into or were excluded from communities and society.

 Content and themes

-In Book 1 you'll examine political, social and cultural processes from the point of view of individuals, families, and households.
-You'll learn how noble families gained power and prestige, and the survival strategies of the poor, ending with a unit on how individuals saw themselves and reflected on their lives.
+In Book 1, you'll examine political, social and cultural processes from the point of view of individuals, families, and households.
+You'll learn how noble families gained power and prestige and the survival strategies of the poor, ending with a unit on how individuals saw themselves and reflected on their lives.

-In Book 2 you'll study the importance of communities of varying size from towns down to parishes, guilds, schools and other institutions, as well as of transient and informal groups such as the rioters who challenged the status quo.
+In Book 2 you'll study the importance of communities of varying sizes, from towns down to parishes, guilds, schools and other institutions, as well as of transient and informal groups such as the rioters who challenged the status quo.

 In Book 3 you'll explore developments on the larger scale of states and international commerce, including the growing movement of money, goods, people and ideas across Europe and beyond.

-Two main issues will recur in the module: the balance of change and continuity in this history, and geographical differences.
+Two main issues will recur in the module: the balance of change and continuity in this history and geographical differences.
 The early modern period offers examples of rapid and far-reaching change, most notably around the Reformation, but it is also a period characterised by continuity in economic and social life.
-For example, in large parts of Europe peasant life continued to be based on subsistence agriculture even when in other areas a growing production of goods initiated consumerism.
+For example, in large parts of Europe, peasant life continued to be based on subsistence agriculture even when in other areas, a growing production of goods initiated consumerism.
 The population of European cities increased in diversity as overseas trade, colonial expansion and the trans-Atlantic slave trade developed.
 You'll learn how to assess such complex patterns and pace of change.
 As you familiarise yourself with the sources that document early modern life, you'll also engage with historians’ interpretations and some of their most lively debates.